preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/naming-policies/index.rst

 + **Title and Alias**: You can allow both title and alias to be used, or alias only.
 + **Fixed/App/User**: If you select "Fixed", you can add one or more words that will always be suggested as a prefix/suffix for all teamwork names.
 If you select "App", you can select a property for teamworks from the list, to be used as a prefix/suffix.
 If that property is mandatory, it can't be edited.
 If you select "User", you can select a user property from the list, to be used as a prefix/suffix.
 The property will be populated according to the logged in user creating the teamwork.
 If that property is mandatory, it can't be edited.

+**Important note!** Naming policies for alias will not be applied to the SharePoint URL of teamworks based on a template of type Microsoft Teams.

 Here's a naming policy for projects, as an example:

 .. image:: naming-policies-example.png